Age-Related Infertility at Texas Fertility Center of New Braunfels

 - Read more about age and fertility here:

 Testing for ovarian reserve

-At Fertility Institute of Texas, we evaluate ovarian reserve through blood testing and ultrasound.
+At Texas Fertility Center of New Braunfels, we evaluate ovarian reserve through blood testing and ultrasound.
 Dr. Hudson is looking for three indicators of reproductive health:

 - A follicle-stimulating hormone -FSH- level in the normal range, usually less than 10 mIU/mL

 - Anti-mullerian hormone -AMH- above a certain level, 1ng/mL

 - Antral follicle count -AFC- greater than 10 follicles

 Dr. Hudson will also perform a vaginal ultrasound to assess the number of follicles -antral follicle count- that develop in the course of a normal menstrual cycle, and to check for fibroids, polyps and other physical abnormalities.